Mudi-Y/2FAMITMAttack/README.md

 7. Intercept user's request with second login credentials.
 8. Enter stolen credentials in target website's login form. => If 2FA, should fully authenticate us.
 9. (Optional) Display duplicated successful login page back to user.

+## Implementation Details

+* Use Django
+* Call get_html package, retrive HTML of target site
+* Save HTLM into templates
+* render HTML webpage

+Need to figure out how to dynamically link form to each unique website's html

+* picked apple, BofA websites to try and get a working product on at first, may try to extend to be more general later